simonmichael/hledger/doc/SPEC-lots.md

   recreating its lot(s) under a new parent account.
   It doesn't need a lot selector; if it has one, it must select the same lot as the transfer-from posting.
   Transfer postings (both from and to) must not have explicit transacted cost (@ or @@); this is an error.
+  When the transfer-to quantity is less than the transfer-from quantity (a transfer+fee pattern), lots are selected for the full source quantity, then split: the transfer portion's lots are recreated at the destination, and the fee portion's lots are consumed from source only (generating from-postings on lot subaccounts with no corresponding to-postings, like a silent disposal with no gain).

 - An equity transfer is a variant of a lot transfer that happens in two parts across separate transactions (e.g. a closing transaction transfers lots into equity, and an